 Coulomb's law for magnets

-The analog in magnetism of Coulomb's law for electric charges.
+Coulomb's law for magnets is the analog in magnetism of Coulomb's law for electric charges.
 Coulomb's law describes the force between magnetic poles.

 The conclusion that there were two types of magnetism, analogous to the two types of static electricity, was a natural consequence of the discovery that the poles of a magnet either attract or repel one another.
-The north (i.e, north-seeking) pole was said to be positive, whereas the south pole was negative.
+The north (i.e. north-seeking) pole was said to be positive, whereas the south pole was negative.

 Attempts were made to separate the positive and negative poles of a magnet by breaking the magnet into two pieces, but it was always found that negative and positive poles, respectively, appeared on the two sides of the break.
 It was, therefore, reluctantly accepted that the privilege of independent experience, enjoyed by electric charges, is not a prerogative of magnetic poles.
 Whenever a positive pole is discovered in nature, it is inevitably associated with a negative pole of equal strength.
 (This fact is explicable on the modern view that the magnetic properties of a magnet are due to the elementary closed currents that it contains.)